 Option Instruction

 Start Begin to record waveform

 Pause Stop to record waveform

 Restart

 Mode Continuous:

 Single:

 1/2 Enter the second page of the menu.

-Save Choose a place to save record, including memory USB flash disk
+Save Save the record to the U disk or SD.

-File List Open file list
+Media Choose a place to save record.

 Return Exit the submenu and return to the waveform recorder main

 2/2 Return to the first page of the menu